anothaccount/My-Joke-Programs/README.md

 # My-Joke-Programs
 All my harmless joke programs before I started making GDI malwares (including vbs and batch)

+WARNING: Some may be very old and cringy

 testing69 - survive 1 minute of insane gdi effects